behitag/WebDev_final_project/README.md

 Tech Stack Frontend: Angular(material)

 ### IMPORTANT Notes
-1) for the frontend the packaging tool yarn should be used: npm install -g yarn yarn install
+1) for the frontend, the packaging tool yarn should be used.
+Change to amazon-frontend and run these 2 commands:
+"npm install -g yarn" and "yarn install"

 2) a MySQL Server should be installed and be running.
 The App then creates the needed database automatically.